dhruvin-sarkar/Neko/README.md

 - [ ] final touches on the docs video and app
 - [ ] making sure we tick all the boxes and not miss anything
 - [ ] Final play testing and bug fixing
+- [ ] keep notch turned off by default
+- [ ] Edit guided tour with new features like the notch and the neko voice thing
+- [ ] moving the paw in the nav pill up a little
+- [ ] Move the cat typing to somehwere else so it doesnt block send button
+- [ ] Microphone on bg working hey neko stuff